A Reverse Black Hole Information Problem: How to detect an AdS black hole

-There are other probes for black hole formation.
+There are other probes for black hole formation one can consider, besides correlation functions of local operators.
 Polyakov loops are an order parameter for (de-)confinement \cite{Polyakov78}.
 Since we are studying the black hole and thermal gas in the microcanonical ensemble, an immediate connection with the Polyakov loop is difficult to make.
 The Polyakov loop is computed in Euclidean time and thus by construction in the canonical ensemble.
 While it could be interesting to see whether, in this ensemble, a nonzero Polyakov loop would also correspond to smaller simple two-point functions, the corresponding computation to do on the bulk side would be to compare the black hole and thermal gas at equal temperatures and not at equal mass.